joshuadavidthomas/django-github-app/README.md

 #### `EventLog`

-Maintains a history of incoming webhook events, storing both the event type and its full payload.
+`django_github_app.models.EventLog` maintains a history of incoming webhook events, storing both the event type and its full payload.
 Automatically cleans up old events based on your configuration, via the `acleanup_events` manager method and the `GITHUB_APP["DAYS_TO_KEEP_EVENTS"]` setting.

 Manager methods: